 Why not thinking about upcycling your old placemats instead of binning them and give them a full on facelift with a cool, current geometric design!

-It's also a really neat make that won't cost too much to do and will give you something completely unique instead of buying new.
-What you create is totally up to you so you can choose your colours and your design and make something totally unique. t works just as well for coasters too, of course!
+It's a really neat make that won't cost too much to do and will give you something completely unique instead of buying new.
+What you create is totally up to you so you can choose your colours and your design and make something totally unique.

 I first started upcycling placemats when I came across bundles of placemats and coasters for just £1 for a whole set in a charity shop - everything from pictures of cathedrals, chintzy flowers and 90s abstract designs - great raw materials but seriously crying out for an update!